rasmus-kirk/halo/documents/thesis/03-plonk/03-protocol.md

 that $v^{(q)} = v^{(p)}$.
 If the verifier is encoded as a circuit, then we need to input pass when performing this additional check, since scalar multiplication itself requires input passing to work.
 However this is no problem, since that circuit-verifier will be verified by another verifier!
+At some point, this deferral will end with a regular verifier, that can compute the commitment outside the circuit.

 **Passing $v^{(p)} \to v^{(q)}$:**